 Plan 2 loans generally include:

-- Advanced learner loans from 1 August 2013
+- Advanced Learner Loans from 1 August 2013 to 31 July 2023

+All of these types of student loan are repaid via the tax system.
+Repayments of student loans are not deductible expenses for tax purposes.
 You should receive an annual statement each April detailing your loan balance, interest charged and any repayments made.
-These statements are moving online from April 2020 but you can request a paper version if you prefer.
-There are also plans to improve the student loans online repayment service to show up-to-date information on repayments and loan balances, this is expected to be available later in 2020.
+These statements moved online from April 2020 but you can request a paper version if you prefer.
+The student loans online repayment service shows up-to-date information on repayments and loan balances.
+You can access your online student loan repayment account through GOV.UK.

-It is very important that the SLC have up-to-date contact details for you especially if you move abroad or are close to finishing repaying your loan.
+It is very important that the SLC have up-to-date contact details for you, especially if you move abroad or are close to finishing repaying your loan.

 We also cover what to do about repaying your student loan if you go abroad for more than three months.